enferex/canaryscan/README.md

 Use Cases
 ---------
-* Identify if other libraries are caching the canary value.
+* Identify if some memory regions are caching the canary value.
-* Collect a bunch of canaries that were possibly kernel (/dev/urandom) generated.
+* Run this multiple times to collect numerous canary values.
 For science!

 Building
 --------